vicdubbeld/excel-automation/README.md

 * Eliminated duplicate email addresses
 * Create new columns for converted strings.
 Do not overwrite current data.
 * TA Template integration
+* Web scraper can auto upload contacts to survey platform

 ## Goals